A little about John,

 John’s collection of “Hats”:

-Real Estate Sales was his first industry job.
+- Real Estate Sales was his first real job after waiting tables at a neighborhood restaurant.
 He was pretty young and looked even younger… but that’s another story.
+He discovered he really liked houses, but not so much selling them.

-Basement and foundation waterproofing: Here he learned that just because a house is up on a hill, doesn’t mean the basement’s gonna be dry.
+- Basement and foundation waterproofing: This is where he discovered that just because a house is on a hill, it doesn’t mean the basement’s going to be dry.

-Residential Real Estate Appraiser: Long before the internet was even a thing, his boss told him he had to know what he was looking at.
-So, he spent weekends working for a contractor to learn exactly what was behind those walls.
+- Residential Real Estate Appraiser: Before the internet was even a thing, his boss told him he had to know what he was looking at.
+So he spent weekends working for a high-end contractor to learn the difference between true quality workmanship and what only looked like good quality, not to mention what really is behind those walls.

-Commercial Real Estate Appraiser: From valuing mom & pop shops to mid-rise medical office buildings, and everything in between, meant John had to spend more than a few weekends learning what made commercial buildings so different from his own home.
+- Commercial Real Estate Appraiser: From valuing mom & pop shops to mid-rise medical office buildings, and everything in between, meant he had to spend more than a few weekends learning what made commercial buildings so different from his own home.

-Commercial Construction Consulting for building exteriors: Since 80% of problems come from water getting in places it didn’t belong, he actually had to learn to “think like water”.
+- Commercial Construction Consulting for building exteriors: Since 80% of problems come from water getting in places it didn’t belong, he actually had to learn to “think like water”.
+This might sound like John's a bit nitpicky, but it comes in really handy when looking for unexpected issues like bacterial growth and even mold.

-Real Estate Investment and property management: Fixing stuff, hiring contractors to fix stuff, listening to tenants, fixing more stuff, you name it.
+- Real Estate Investment and property management: Fixing stuff, hiring contractors to fix stuff, listening to his tenants, fixing more stuff, you name it.